 The only two new words you need to learn are mil (1,000) and un millón (1,000,000).

-Note that 1,000 is always mil, never un mil – whereas for un millón, you can't leave out the un.
+Note that 1,000 is mil, not un mil – whereas for un millón, you can't leave out the un.

 Forming new numbers with mil and un millón is fairly straightforward, and is best illustrated by example: